 Convening: The network functions to bring together different, distinct people, or groups of people with distinct strategies to support them.

-Quick Checklist for identifying if a Network is the best organizational form for your work
+Quick Checklist for identifying if a Network is the best organisational form for your work

 Is the work you want to do ‘wicked’ work?